This is a paid endorsement of Fundrise, we earn a commission if you decide to invest with Fundrise.

-When you log on to Fundrise, one of the first things they show you is an overview of your earnings and fees.
+When you log on to Fundrise, one of the first things you will see is an overview of your earnings and fees.
 They do not try to hide this from investors.
-So far in 2020, I have paid $4 in advisory fees and all time I have paid $7.98 in fees.
+Below, you can see that I have paid a total of $7.98 in fees since using Fundrise.

-Traditional Wall Street fees have been sky high for a number of years.
-It wasn't until recently that new online investing platforms have taken a foothold, and are competing against giants in the long established brokerage industry.
+Traditional Wall Street fees have been sky high for several years.
+It wasn't until recently that new online investing platforms have taken a foothold and are competing against giants in the long-established brokerage industry.

 With Fundrise, the fees are transparent and minimized to save the investor money.
-They are not trying to use smoke and mirrors to hide their fees.
+Fundrise is not trying to use smoke and mirrors to hide its fees.
 They are straightforward and honest about it.